andrewshb/TOFHunter/README.md

 "TOFHunter – Unlocking Rapid Untargeted Screening by ICP-TOF-MS," _Journal of Analytical Atomic Spectrometry_, 2025.

 ## Required Python Libraries:
+If using Spyder IDE, it is recommended to use "conda install package" for all the below.
+Note, alive_progress can only be installed via pip.
+Mixing conda and pip may cause issues with Spyder and it is recommended that a new environment be made to use this.
+For more information on creating a secondary environment for spyder see the linked video at timestamp 6:18 (https://www.youtube.com/watch?v=Ul79ihg41Rs).

 pathlib (https://docs.python.org/3/library/pathlib.html)
 tkinter (https://docs.python.org/3/library/tkinter.html)
 matplotlib (https://matplotlib.org/)